Kobach et al. v. The United States Election Assistance Commission

 On March 19, a District Court ruled that the EAC must change the federal registration form to allow the states to require documentary proof.
 The League, along with the other Intervenors and the EAC, appealed the decision, and the 10th Circuit Court of Appeals stayed the District Court's order pending appeal.

 On May 27, the Brennan Center, along with its co-counsel and counsel for other parties, submitted a brief on behalf of the League and other Intervenors.
-Parties have submitted briefs and briefing is ongoing, with oral argument scheduled for August 25.
+Oral argument was held August 25.

 - Brennan Center Press Release (11/21/13)